 Next, PICK THE TWO that have the biggest impact on your current circumstances.

-These are your priority.
+These are your priorities.

 So, to get your life in order you’ll just want to start with one or two areas.